JeffCohen/workbook/books/kiei925/1-setup/1-introduction/2-cloud9.md

-If all went well, you will probably see this (confusing) "console" screen:
+If all went well, you will see this (confusing) "console" screen:

 <p><%= image_for 'https://www.evernote.com/l/AAZuuP5AUOJIMIKJw2cXt0GchDw0d-5i8Q4B/image.png' %></p>